uwescience/MinWA/about.md

 You can learn more about the project by clicking on this link [here](https://escience.washington.edu/2021-data-science-for-social-good-projects/)

-The code repository can be found here (coming soon)

 **Acknowledgements**

 The Minimum Wage team is thankful for the support of the University of Washington's eScience Institute, Micron Foundation, and Washington State Department of Social and Health Services.